-The pair correlation for two particles interacting with van der Waals interactions is known to have a universal asymptotic form~\cite{Gao1998,Flambaum1999}.
-In particular, the zero-energy radial two-body wavefunction $\varphi$ for a given scattering length $a$ has the following analytical form in the van der Waals tail region:
+The pair correlation for two particles interacting with van der Waals interactions is known to have a universal asymptotic form~\citep{Gao1998,Flambaum1999}.
+In particular, the zero-energy radial two-body wave function $\varphi$ for a given scattering length $a$ has the following analytical form in the van der Waals tail region:

-where $\Gamma$ and $J_{\alpha}$ denote the Gamma and Bessel functions, and $x=\frac{r}{r_{ \mbox{vdW}}}$.
+where $\Gamma$ and $J_{\alpha}$ denote the gamma and Bessel functions, and $x=\frac{r}{r_{ \mbox{vdW}}}$.
 At large distance, $\varphi(r)$ asymptotes to the free wave form $1-\frac{r}{a}$.
 For $a\to\infty$, $\varphi(r)$ asymptotes to unity and thus can be regarded as a correlation function describing the deviations from the free wave.
 The corresponding two-body probability density $\vert\varphi\vert^{2}$ is represented in Fig.~\ref{fig:TwoBody} by the black dashed curve.
 One can see that the probability densities obtained for all the considered potentials nearly coincide with this analytical form for $r\gtrsim r_{ \mbox{vdW}}$.
 For potentials which strongly suppress the probability for $r\lesssim r_{ \mbox{vdW}}$, the whole pair correlation is thus very similar to the universal correlation.
 This similarity holds even for shallow potentials with a short van der Waals tail accompanied by a hard-core repulsion, such as that of helium.
-The fact that the short-distance oscillations of the universal correlation are not reproduced does not bring any major difference, because the probability density is very small in this region.
+The fact that the short-distance oscillations of the universal correlation are not reproduced does not make any major difference, because the probability density is very small in this region.
 Since the two-body correlation is nearly the same for these potentials, the same nonadiabatic deformation occurs, leading to the same three-body repulsion and three-body parameter.
 Conversely, the soft-core van der Waals potential with one two-body bound state leads to a pair correlation that deviates from the universal correlation more significantly, with a less pronounced suppression of probability, as seen in Fig.~\ref{fig:TwoBody}.
-According to our interpretation, this should create a softer three-body repulsion at a shorter hyperradius, as can be checked in Fig.~\ref{fig:ThreeBodyPotential}.
+According to our interpretation, this should create a softer three-body repulsion at a shorter hyperradius.
+This is indeed the case, as can be checked in Fig.~\ref{fig:ThreeBodyPotential}.

-In the present interpretation, the universality of the three-body parameter is thus a direct consequence of the universality of the two-body physics.
+In the present interpretation, the universality of the three-body parameter is thus a direct consequence of the van der Waals two-body correlation.